Develop a Plan

 Individual Development Plan (IDP)

-An Individual Development Plan (IDP) is a resource generated by graduate students to help guide their career development.
 An IDP helps you clarify your strengths, identify resources, and seek support that moves you successfully through your program and professional transition.

 An IDP will allow you to: